NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Baseline model construction for UV to radio cm spectral energy distribution

-We adopted the baseline SED model from \cite{Pastoven2024}, developed from our previous preliminary UV--to--radio (cm) fitting.
+We adopted the baseline SED model developed in our previous preliminary UV--to--radio (cm) fitting \cite{Pastoven2024}.
 Here we apply the same model to the fluxes derived from aperture photometry.
 The baseline model and the corresponding grid parameters are summarized in Table~\ref{tab:cigale_params}.